1 Week NORTHERN Albania Itinerary for Hikers

 When I visited northern Albania I left my large backpack in Shkoder at the Wanderer’s Hostel with all my belongings from technology to nice clothes.
 I only brought a 24L daypack and a 10L dry bag with me to the alps.
 The 10L bag held all the extra items I couldn’t fit in my 24L pack.
 If you have a 30L-35L bag that should be perfect for your trip to northern Albania.

-I brought a camera, bathing suit, extra socks, 2 hiking outfits that I sink-washed in between hikes, a travel towel, toiletries, comfy sleeping clothes (shorts & a T), and a light sweater.
+I brought a camera, bathing suit, extra socks, 2 hiking outfits that I sink-washed in between hikes, one regular outfit, a travel towel, toiletries, comfy sleeping clothes (shorts & a T), and a light sweater.
 For footwear I had hiking boots and brought a pair of crocs for “camp shoes.”
 Trail runners are more than fine for the alps.
 I even saw people hiking in regular running shoes.
 This hydration pack was also a lifesaver for staying hydrated in the blistering heat!

 This ^ was in July.
 If you’re visiting during spring or fall a pair of pants, a thicker sweater, and maybe even a thin pair of gloves would be wise.
 Pay attention to the weather before you go and judge what you need accordingly – everyone is different.

 Some form of sun protection is recommended too.
-I always opt to wear clothes rather than sunscreen so my hiking outfits consisted of shorts, a long sleeve, sunglasses, and a hat.
+I always opt to wear clothes rather than use sunscreen so my hiking outfits consisted of shorts, a long sleeve, sunglasses, and a hat.
 I also started my hikes around 4:00am-5:00am to beat the heat.

 1 Week Northern Albania Itinerary